17 resources for care home Activity Co-ordinators and staff – all tried and tested by us for use in care and nursing homes.

 - pause after each line, allowing time for your group to contribute

-Free poem with activities and conversation starters
+Poem with activities and conversation starters

-We have prepared a free printable poem called Love Songs together with conversation starters which can be downloaded by filling in the form below:
+We have prepared a printable poem called Love Songs together with conversation starters which can be downloaded by filling in the form below:

 We have also written three poetry books which can be purchased individually or together on Amazon.
 We have used all poems in care homes, nursing homes, hospitals and lunch clubs with older people including those living with dementia.
 Each poem in our books comes with many activities and conversation starters.
 Our books have also been used by families to engage older relatives.